-Internationally-acclaimed glass artist, Kirstie Rea, has travelled the world to teach and exhibit her art for 3 decades.
-But it’s her home town that inspires her creatively.
+She’s travelled the world to teach and exhibit her art for three decades.
+But it’s her home town – Canberra – that inspires her creatively.

-Born in Canberra in 1955, Kirstie can remember a time when Woden was all sheep paddocks.
-Canberra has come a long way since then, but our local arts scene has retained its friendliness and approachability.
+Born in Canberra in 1955, Kirstie can remember a time when Woden was a sheep paddock.
+The capital has come a long way, but the local arts scene has retained its “friendliness and approachability” according to Kirstie.

 Kirstie began her studies at the Canberra School of Art in 1983.
 She has taught in Adelaide, Sydney and in cities overseas.
 But only Canberra gives artists and art-lovers such easy access to exhibitions.